ankitbanshi/Web-Sketch/README.md

 # Web-Sketch

 Web-Sketch is a real-time collaborative web drawing application.
-It allows multiple users to sketch together on a shared canvas, supporting interactive features and live updates.
+It allows multiple users to be together on a shared canvas, supporting interactive features and live updates.
 The project features a React/Vite frontend and a Node.js/Express backend with Socket.IO for real-time communication.

 ---